 About the program

 The RACGP is committed to supporting members in their pursuit of clinical excellence and ensuring that general practice remains a satisfying and rewarding vocation.
-The College also recognises that maintaining a healthy work/life balance is essential for GPs to create the best possible practice environment for our members and the patients we serve.
+The College recognises that maintaining a healthy work life balance is essential for GPs to create the best possible practice environment for our members and the patients we serve.

-From time to time issues arise in our lives that cause concern.
-They can lead to sleepless nights, an inability to stay focused, feeling down generally and a sense that we have no control.
-Regardless of where they come from, they can weigh us down and affect all areas of life including our ability to function well at work.
+Issues of concern can arise in our lives and lead to sleepless nights, an inability to stay focused, feeling down generally and a sense that we have no control.
+This can impact our ability to function well at work.

-The RACGP's GP support program is a free service offered to foster a culture of self care amongst GPs and is available to all Australian RACGP members who are registered medical practitioners.
-Importantly, in times of need, this support can be offered via telephone counselling.
+The RACGP's GP support program is a free service offered to foster a culture of self care amongst GPs.
+The service is available to all RACGP members who are registered medical practitioners at locations across Australia, including in regional and remote areas.
+Support is offered via telephone counselling or through wellbeing resources and self-help tools.

 Supporting the wellbeing of GPs